greenyouse/plugin-helpers/README.md

 ### message functions

-There are a few message helper functions for color text output on the console.
+There are a few message helper functions for coloring text output on the console.
 The `yellow-text` and `red-text` will output some text to the console with the relevant ansi color codes.
-If you want another color, you can use the `color-message` function and a value from `ansi-codes`.
+If you want another color, you can wrap text with the `color-message` function and one of the values from `ansi-codes`.

-There are also `warning`, `info`, and `abort` that are wrappers over Leiningen functions of the same names but with better color encoding.
+There are also `warning`, `info`, and `abort` that are wrappers over Leiningen functions of the same names but with color encoding.

 ## Continuous Integration